Brittany Broski: Career

 Tomlinson created her TikTok account in June 2019 at the request of her friends, originally using the handle @brittanyt445.
-She posted her first video, a Snapchat video about her "depression meal", which quickly went viral, a month later.
+She posted her first video, a Snapchat video about her "depression meal", which went viral a month later.

-She subsequently posted her most viral video, wherein she tastes cherry cola-flavored kombucha for the first time with rapidly changing facial expressions, in August 2019.
-The video first gained notoriety on "gay Twitter" after being reposted with sexually-charged captions, eventually gaining traction on Reddit and Twitter, earning over 40 million views on the latter platform.
+She subsequently posted her most viral video, wherein she tastes cream soda-flavored kombucha for the first time with rapidly changing facial expressions, in August 2019.
+The video first gained notoriety on "gay Twitter" after being reposted with sexually charged captions, eventually gaining traction on Reddit and Twitter, gaining more than 40 million views on the latter platform by the end of the month.
 The video also became a popular reaction image on social media and was ranked by TikTok as one of the top ten most viral videos of 2019 posted to the platform.
 Its popularity earned her the nickname "Kombucha Girl".
-In the Huffington Post, Broski has been described as the "Patron Saint of Memes," and Buzzfeed referred to her as a "TikTok star."
+She also became popular on the app for her relatable comedic videos.
+In her interview with PAPER, Broski looks back at her early internet years, calling her digital footprint “horrifying” but recognizing that her missteps were part of the process.
+Since then, she has built a loyal fanbase known as “Broski Nation” and expanded her presence beyond her original meme, creating a personal brand rooted in wit, curiosity, and genuine enthusiasm.
+One of her biggest projects is her YouTube show Royal Court, where she interviews celebrities while dressed in elaborate royal outfits.
+Broski explains that she didn't want to make just another celebrity podcast and created something unique, similar to Hot Ones, but with her own comedic twist.
+Some of the Royal Court episodes include celebrities Saoirse Ronan, Charli XCX, and Hasan Piker.
+The show's growing success, she says, marks a new stage in her career as she begins to think about her work as part of a larger creative studio or production company.

 Following the success of the kombucha video, Tomlinson was signed to Influences Management and later to United Talent Agency.